 - 1. Under the RAID Mode section, press the <SPACE> key to select RAID 0. - 2.
 Set the Stripe Block size.
 64 KB is the default. - 3.
-Under the Drives Assignments section, press the up or down arrow key to highlight a drive. - Press the <SPACE> key or <Y>to change the Assignment option to Y. This action adds the drive to the disk array.
-The Drv section will show the number of disks assigned. - 5.
+Under the Drives Assignments section, press the up or down arrow key to highlight a drive. - 4.
+Press the <SPACE> key or <Y> to change the Assignment option to Y. This action adds the drive to the disk array.
+The Total Drv section will show the number of disks assigned. - 5.
 Press <Ctrl>+<Y> keys to save the information.
 The message in Figure 6 will appear.
-Press <Ctrl+Y> to input the array name.
+Press <Ctrl>+<Y> to input the array name.
 If you do not input the array name, the default array name will be used.

-Please press Ctrl-Y key to input the LD name or press any key to exit.
+Please press Ctrl-Y key to input the LD Name or press any key to exit.
 If you do not input any LD name, the default LD name will be used.

 When the next message appears, press <Ctrl>+<Y> to clear the MBR or press other keys to ignore this option.
+Then, the message in Figure 8 will appear.

-Fast Initialization option has been selected It will erase the MBR data of the disks.
+Fast Initialization Option has been selected It will erase the MBR data of the disk.

-<Press Ctrl-Y key if you are sure to erase it>
+<Press Ctrl-Y Key if you are sure to erase it>